524D/mzrecal/README.md

      cyclosiloxane12 (888.225496)

 EXECUTION STAGES:
 	Recalibration consists of 2 stages.
 By default they are executed consequtively, but it is also possible to execute them seperately by specifying the -stage flag:
 	1) Computation of recalibration coefficients.
 The coefficients are stored in a JSON file.
 		This stage reads an mzML file and mzID file, matches measured peaks to computed m/z values and computes recalibration coefficents using a method that is usefull for the instrument type.
 The instrument type (and other relavant values) are determined from the CV terms in the input files.
 	2) Creating a recalibrated version of the MS file.
 		This stage reads the mzML file and JSON file with recalibration values, computes recalibrated m/z values for all peaks in spectra for which a valid recalibration was found, and writes a recalibrated mzML file.

 USAGE EXAMPLES:
   mzrecal BSA.mzML
 	 Read BSA.mzML and BSA.mzid, write recalibrated result to BSA-recal.mzML
 	 and write recalibration coefficents BSA-recal.json.

-  mzrecal -stage 1 -mzid BSA_comet.mzid -cal BSA_comet-recal.json BSA.mzML
-     Only perform first stage of the recalibration.
-     Read BSA.mzML and BSA_comet.mzid, write recalibration coefficents to BSA_comet-recal.json.

-  mzrecal -stage 2 BSA.mzML
-     Read BSA.mzML and BSA-recal.json, write recalibrated output to BSA-recal.mzML
 ```

 # Acknowledgements